 Residents Maintain Autonomy

-In Berkeley Square Retirement Center, 14.88% Percentage of Patients
+In Berkeley Square Retirement Center, 21.57% of Patients

-Measures the percentage of long-term care residents who required more assistance with activities of daily living over time.
-ADL's include activities such as dressing and bathing.
+This datapoint is a measure of the percentage of long-term stay residents that needed additional assistance with activities of daily living over time.
+ADL's include activities such as dressing and using the bathroom.
+Some experts believe this is a reasonable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In Berkeley Square Retirement Center, 16.29% Percentage of Residents
+In Berkeley Square Retirement Center, 21.08% of Residents

 Short-term Care: Rehospitalizations

-In Berkeley Square Retirement Center, 16.29 Percentage of Residents Rehospitalized
+In Berkeley Square Retirement Center, 21.08% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Berkeley Square Retirement Center, 12 Percentage of Patients
+In Berkeley Square Retirement Center, 12.02% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Berkeley Square Retirement Center, 75.25% Percentage of Resident
+In Berkeley Square Retirement Center, 76.18% of Resident

-This is the percent of short-term stay residents who saw functional improvements, such as with activities of daily living.
+This metric measures the percent of short-term stay residents who saw functional improvements.

 Scores for Hamilton, OH